tscottcounsel-stack/event_app_email_starter/vendor_market_launch_plan.md

-&nbsp;  \* Short survey: What worked, what’s missing, what they’d pay for.
+&nbsp;  \* Short survey: What worked, whatâ€™s missing, what theyâ€™d pay for.

 2\. \*\*Highlight success stories\*\*